FabioXimenes/SegmentationMetrics/README.md

  segmented by the specialist.

  ### Output
- The metrics will be printed on a .txt file named results.
+ The metrics will be printed in a 'results.txt' file.